ergoplatform/ergodocs/docs/node/install/manual.md

 ---

 The node uses Java so should work across all operating systems.
-You can even run on a [Raspberri Pi](pi.md).
+You can even run on a [Raspberry Pi](pi.md).
 The only hardware requirement is ~20GB of space to store the chain and ~8GB of RAM for handling the sync.